Memory#

 Simulation#

-Here we show the simulation results of both Z-basis and X-basis memory experiments.
-The simulated surface code is CSS type and the noise model is uniform depolarizing.
+Here we show the simulation results of both Z-basis and X-basis memory experiments under uniform depolarizing noise mode.

 Click to show the full code used for simulation